rupor-github/win-gpg-agent/README.md

   debug: false
 ```

-You *really* have to be on WSL2 in order for this to work - if you see errors like `Cannot open netlink socket: Protocol not supported` - you probably are under WSL1 and should just use AF_UNIX sockets directly.
-Run `wsl.exe -l --all -v` to check what is going on.
-When on WSL2 make sure that socat is installed and sorelay.exe is on windows partition and path is right.

 ## Example

 Putting it all together nicely - `remote` here refers to your wsl shell or some other box or virtual machine you could `ssh` to.
 Goal here is to have a setup which could be used the same way in different Linux instance with minimal changes and customization - be it native Linux install, something I ssh into or WSL distro running.
 We should be able to use a small set of safely stored private keys and be able to forward both gpg and ssh everywhere with minimal complexity (at least it should be manageable).

 For my WSL installations I always create `~/winhome` and link it to my Windows home directory (where I have `.wsl` directory with various interoperability tools from Windows side).
 I am assuming that [gclpr](https://github.com/rupor-github/gclpr) is in your path on `remote` and you installed it's Windows counterpart somewhere in `drvfs` location (~/winhome/.wsl is a good place).

-I auto-start `agent-gui.exe` on logon on my Windows box - no customization is needed (except for `gclpr` public keys from various locations I would like to share my clipboard with)
+I auto-start `agent-gui.exe` on logon on my Windows box - no special customization is needed (except for `gclpr` public keys from various locations I would like to share my clipboard with)

 In my .bashrc I detect what I have and where it runs using code like this: